nunchistudio/blacksmith/documentation/guides/extraction/triggers.md

 # Triggers

-A trigger allows data extraction from a source.
-A trigger can be *triggered* when:
+A trigger allows data extraction from a source's event.
+An event can be triggered
+when:
-- a HTTP route is called;
+- a HTTP route is requested (mode `http`);
-- a CRON schedule is met;
+- a CRON schedule is met (mode `cron`);
-- a CDC notification arrived;
+- a CDC notification arrived (mode `cdc`);
-- a message is published in a Pub / Sub mechanism.
+- a message is received in a Pub / Sub subscription (mode `sub`).

 ## Create a trigger

-Please refer to the proper guide for each trigger mode.
+Please refer to the proper guide for each trigger *mode*.

 ## Register a trigger

-Once a trigger is created, it must be registered in the parent source triggers before being used.
+Once a trigger is created, regardless its mode, it must be registered in its parent source before being used.

-You can add a trigger to a source as follow:
+You can register a trigger to a source as follow:
 ```go
 func (s *MySource) Triggers() map[string]source.Trigger {
   return map[string]source.Trigger{